 I successfully underwent surgery, removed my thyroid and completed radiation therapy.
 Today I am cancer free.
 I reclaimed my health and happiness, by improving the quality of my food - both primary (healthy relationships, regular physical activity, spiritual awareness, radical self-care) and secondary (nutrition from what I ate).

-My wish for you is greater health, much success and the least possible stress.
+My wish for you is greater health, much success and the least possible stress and so I created this website to not only inform you but to empower you to take the best care of yourself.